stefanjwojcik/non-academic-jobs/README.md

 # Getting Ready for the Non-Academic Job Market
 A handful of tips for social scientists seeking work outside of academia.

-H/T to `Shawnna Mullenax` and `Curtis Bell` for providing a bunch of useful tips that I incorporated into this document.
+H/T to `Shawnna Mullenax`, `Curtis Bell`, and `Stefani Langehennig for providing a bunch of useful tips that I incorporated into this document.

 ## Let's Do This!